 I have been working on a number of taxidermy birds commonly found in city gardens, parks and other urban spaces.
 Each specimen highlights a different type of conservation issue or treatment.

-The pair of Blue Tit illustrate how dirty specimens can become as dirt accumulates in the feathers over time.
+The pair of Blue Tits illustrate how dirty specimens can become as dirt accumulates in the feathers over time.
 One of the birds has been left untreated and one has been wet cleaned to illustrate this very common issue.
 The colours of the treated specimen are now brighter and more vibrant whereas the untreated specimen looks grey and dull in comparison.

-The Common Chaffinch is perhaps an extreme example of the affect adverse environmental conditions can have on taxidermy collections.
-In the past the specimen had been stored in dry conditions causing the skin to become very dry and brittle resulting in the skin splitting and breaking into many tiny pieces.
+The Common Chaffinch is perhaps an extreme example of the effect adverse environmental conditions can have on taxidermy collections.
+In the past, the specimen had been stored in dry conditions causing the skin to become very dry and brittle resulting in the skin splitting and breaking into many tiny pieces.
 I reattached each piece one by one with an adhesive making sure not to get the adhesive on the feathers.

 The Wren had some damage to its proper left leg which had detached from the perching branch.
 An x-radiograph of the bird revealed the internal iron armature had broken off at the foot and was no longer inserted through the branch securing the bird in place as is shown in the proper right leg.
-The Wren is a very small bird and as such it was considered too damaging to try to insert a new wire support into the leg of the bird.
-Instead the leg of the bird was reposition on the branch and secured in place with a cotton thread.
+The Wren is a very small bird and as such, it was considered too damaging to try to insert new wire support into the leg of the bird.
+Instead, the leg of the bird was reposition on the branch and secured in place with a cotton thread.

 Song Thrush young in nest